agiliopadua/compute_fep/examples/CC-CO/mols/README.md

     fftool.py 1 CC-CO.zmat 360 spce.zmat -r 50 -l -a

-The `in.lmp` files have to be modified to introduce the free energy route and the configuration in the `data.lmp` files should be equilibrated before proceeding to the free energy calculations.
+The resulting `in.lmp` files have to be modified to introduce the free energy route.